 - Find a decently sized room that you can completely darken.

 - Cut out pieces of paper (one for each person playing).
 On one piece, write "Detective."
 Write "Murderer" on another.
 On all the rest, write "Victim."

 - Everyone should draw a piece of paper from a pile.

 - The detective turns off the lights and leaves the room.

 - Everyone else walks around in the dark room.
 The murderer should feel around in the room to find a victim.
 When he does, he should tap the person three times.
 When someone is murdered, he should scream and lie down.
 The murderer can try to tap as many victims as he can before the lights come on.

 - When someone screams, the detective should come back into the room and turn on the lights.
 Everyone in the room should freeze where they are.
-The detective tries to figure out who the murderer was by asking everyone questions.
+The detective tries to figure out who the murderer is by asking everyone questions.
 If he guesses correctly, he wins.
-If he is wrong the murderer should reveal who he was and he wins.
+If he is wrong, the murderer should reveal who he is and win.

 - Put the slips of paper back into the pile and play again.